-We encourage our mechanical engineering students at all levels to take advantage of the many internship opportunities available in the public and private sectors, within and beyond the State of Idaho.
-In addition to gaining valuable engineering experience, you may use your internship experience as a technical or mechanical engineering elective in our curriculum.
+Internships are an amazing opportunity for students to get real-world experience in a working environment.
+We encourage our mechanical engineering students at all levels to take advantage of the internship opportunities available in the public and private sectors, within and beyond the State of Idaho.
+In addition to gaining valuable engineering experience, you may apply your internship as a technical or mechanical engineering elective in our curriculum.

 What is an internship?

 - An arrangement between an organization and a student where service is exchanged for substantive experience.